How is this different from ROTC at most colleges?

 Can I intern or co-op and be in the Corps?

-Citizen-Leader Track cadets are highly encouraged to take advantage of co-op or intern opportunities.
+Citizen-Leader Track cadets are encouraged to take advantage of co-op or intern opportunities.
 However, cadets/midshipmen on ROTC scholarships may participate only with prior approval from their ROTC program.

 How many women are in the Corps?